khaled-mahmud/UnityProject-FlipTricksterPrototype/README.md

 # UnityProject-FlipTricksterPrototype
-Its a flip tricster concept extending to swimming pool dive only.
+Its a flip trickster concept extending to swimming pool dive only.